mvaganov/self/RESUME.md

 <!--- #ifndef redux -->
 (*October 2016 to Present*)
 <!--- #endif -->
 A [prototype for a web-based assessment system](http://codegiraffe.com/qeval/qual.html) designed to provoke personality development.
-Still evolving, based on years of personal reflection, religious study, and leadership.<!--- #ifndef redux --> Intended for use with students.
-Uses peer-review as the final evaluation mechanism.
+Still evolving, based on years of personal reflection, religious study, and leadership. <!--- #ifndef redux --> Uses peer-review as the final evaluation mechanism.
 Open-sourced.
-Written in JavaScript.<!--- #endif -->
+Written in JavaScript.

+Originally intended for school use, as an alternative to the A-F grades system, it might have some value in the management space.
+It could be used as a part of a performance review, or employee management using personality metrics.

+This model might also have value as a contributor to developing ethics for artificial intelligence, which would dovetail into Suffrag Ex Machina.<!--- #endif -->

 #### Impetus
 <!--- #ifndef redux -->
 (*March 2006 to Present*)
 <!--- #endif -->
 An experimental suite of tools and prototypes to build a-game-about-Project-Management.
 This project is a key manifestation from [my own personal vision of the future](https://github.com/mvaganov/self/blob/master/manifesto.md).
-I also call this "my dragon". <!--- #ifndef redux --> Includes a custom JSON parser with notable extensions, animated data visualizations, AI using Behavior Trees, various gameplay prototypes, and a huge library of specialized API tools.
+I also call this "my dragon". <!--- #ifndef redux -->

+Notably includes a custom JSON parser with powerful serialization extensions, animated data visualizations, AI using Behavior Trees, various gameplay prototypes, and a library of specialized API tools.
 Will be open-sourced eventually.
-Originally written in C and C++, now in (Unity) C#.<!--- #endif -->
+Originally written in C and C++, now in (Unity) C#.

+This project started as a mixture of my love of game-development and the project-management degree courses which I was taking in 2006.
+The simple idea is to build a project-management automation tool.
+More specifically, its an agent-based-model as a real-time-strategy game, infused with project-management tools, and used as training software to help disenfranchised-gamer-youth-culture organize itself into something more productive.

+More details can be read in my own personal vision of the future.<!--- #endif -->

 ## Skills
 * Computer Wizard: using technology to do things most people don't understand